blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Duration: concentration, up to 1 hour
 You touch one non-magical weapon and turn it into a magic weapon with a +1 bonus to attack rolls and damage rolls.

-If you cast this spell as 4th or higher, the bonus becomes +2.
+If you cast this spell as 3rd level spell, the bonus becomes +2, and +3 if cast as a 4th or higher level spell.
 ```

 ```